San Antonio Epidural Malpractice Lawyers

 Can Epidural Errors Cause Birth Injuries?

-Yes, epidural malpractice can increase the risk of birth injuries.
-As previously stated, epidural injections can slow down the second stage of labor, which can lead to fetal distress.
+Yes, our San Antonio birth injuries lawyer team understands how much epidural malpractice can increase the risk of birth injuries.
+Epidural injections can slow down the second stage of labor, which can lead to fetal distress.
 Additionally, some women experience a complete lack of sensation in their lower bodies, making it difficult to change positions and push during labor.
 If this happens, doctors may resort to using forceps or vacuum extractors in order to pull the baby out of the vaginal canal.
 These birthing instruments can lead to a variety of birth injuries, such as cerebral palsy, hypoxic ischemic encephalopathy (HIE), cephalohematoma, infant skull fractures, brachial plexus injuries, and more.

 If your baby suffered a birth injury due to a doctor’s negligence, then you have grounds to contact a San Antonio medical malpractice attorney at Janicek Law.
 We can help you recover compensation through a birth injury lawsuit.